The Power of Niche Content in the Facebook Newsfeed Algorithm

 How to Leverage Niche Content in 3 Steps

 Sure, Sony and Pepsi have a massive amount of resources at their disposal in order to make all of this unique content.
-But experimenting with niche content doesn't necessarily have to be labor and resource intensive in order to see results.
+But for churches who want to leverage social media, experimenting with niche content doesn't necessarily have to be labor and resource intensive in order to see results.

 Here's how to do it: